sameera/AddAnyFile/README.md

 unsynced with the original.

 Due to this, this repo has additional features that the original extension does not; such as the suggesting a file extension when on the file name prompt.
+It may also be missing features that the current version of the original extension has as no attempt has been made to keep the extension current with the original code base.

 [![Build status](https://ci.appveyor.com/api/projects/status/252jpryc38qah37x?svg=true)](https://ci.appveyor.com/project/madskristensen/addanyfile)